Economies-of-scale in resource sharing systems: tutorial and partial review of the QED heavy-traffic regime: Extensions

+The purpose of this section is to show that the universal QED properties may no longer hold when there is strategic interaction between the system operator and potential users.
 In several applications users have the option to join a certain congestion dependent service or not, leading to a game theoretic setting where the provider of a service maximizes profit, and users decide to join a service depending on their utility, possibly involving the mean delay.
 If the market size is large, the QED capacity allocation rule can emerge endogenously, though it is possible to obtain other scaling rules as well.
-Examples of such studies include \cite{KumarRandhawa2010,NairWiermanZwart2016}.
+Examples of such studies include \cite{KumarRandhawa2010,WardWierman2016,NairWiermanZwart2016}.
 For illustrative purposes, we briefly describe the model and results of Nair et al.~\cite{NairWiermanZwart2016} in more detail.

 A user needs to decide whether or not to use a congestion-dependent service which is free for the user (and supported by advertisements, think of Google or Facebook).
 If the total user base that uses the service has magnitude $\lambda$, the user receives a utility $V(\lambda)$ (this may be increasing with $\lambda$ in a social network context), and a congestion-dependent dis-utility $\xi(s,\l)$, chosen according to the mean delay in the $M/M/s$ queue, i.e. $\xi(s,\l) = C(s,\l)/(s-\lambda)$ for $\lambda<s$ and $\infty$ otherwise.
 Given the choice of a number of data processing units of the service provider, an infinitesimal user will join if and only if $V(\lambda) - \xi(s,\l)$ is non-negative.
 The total market size of the user base is equal to $\Lambda$, which is assumed to be large.
 For illustrative purposes, we restrict to the case where the entire user population can cooperate and therefore the total arrival rate becomes